Coney Reyes: 1982–1991: Eat... Bulaga! welcomes a new family member and breakthrough with Coney Reyes on Camera

 Despite the 'network drama anthology' rivalry of Reyes's Coney Reyes on Camera and Helen Vela's Lovingly Yours, Helen (which actually ran on Saturdays and Sundays, respectively), Reyes starred in an episode in Lovingly Yours in 1990 with Vela and with other close friends including Vilma Santos and Tina Revilla-Valencia.
-Returning the favour, Reyes starred again with friends Vilma and Tina for a tribute episode in 1994 to Helen, who died of cancer two years prior.
+Returning the favor, Reyes starred again with friends Vilma and Tina for a tribute episode in 1994 to Helen, who died of cancer two years prior.

-In the late 1980s, rumours spread of Coney and Eat...
+In the late 1980s, rumors spread of Reyes and Eat...
 Bulaga! co-host Vic Sotto having a romantic relationship.
 By then Reyes' marriage to Larry Mumar was annulled, and Sotto having separated with his wife, Dina Bonnevie, in 1986.
-Vic and Coney's relationship, for a while, went public until Coney filed for a maternity leave at EB just after the programme's move from RPN-9 to ABSCBN-2 in February 1989.
-Reyes returned to the programme in time for its 10th Anniversary celebration in September that year, only three months after giving birth to son Vico.
+Vic and Coney's relationship, for a while, went public until Coney filed for a maternity leave at EB just after the program's move from RPN-9 to ABSCBN-2 in February 1989.
+Reyes returned to the program in time for its 10th-anniversary celebration in September that year, only three months after giving birth to son Vico.

 In December 1991, a year after becoming a born-again Christian, Reyes left Eat...
-Bulaga! for good, although her name was still mentioned in the theme song until 1995.
+Bulaga! permanently, although her name was still mentioned in the theme song until 1995.

 1991–1998: Focusing on Coney Reyes on Camera

-Coney, having left her daily hosting at Eat...
-Bulaga!, focused on her weekly drama anthology, Coney Reyes on Camera.
-The programme, along with other TAPE, Inc. produced shows, moved to ABS-CBN in 1989 after the sequestration of RPN-9.
+After Eat...
+Bulaga!, she focused on her weekly drama anthology, Coney Reyes on Camera.
+The program, along with other TAPE, Inc. produced shows, moved to ABS-CBN in 1989 after the government sequestration of RPN-9.

-By 1995, when TAPE left the network (along with Eat...
-Bulaga!) for GMA-7, Coney was in charge of her show with CAN Television and Productions (derived from her real name, Constancia Angeline Nubla) along with the network's production unit, and thus Coney Reyes on Camera remained in ABS-CBN.
+By 1995, when TAPE, Inc. left ABS-CBN (along with Eat...
+Bulaga!) for GMA-7, Reyes was in charge of her show with CAN Television and Productions (derived from her real name, Constancia Angeline Nubla) along with the network's production unit, and thus Coney Reyes on Camera remained in ABS-CBN.

-On the later years of the programme, Coney stopped acting in the show and only did the opening and closing segments.
+On the later years of the program, she stopped acting in the show and only did the opening and closing segments.

 On December 26, 1998, Coney Reyes on Camera aired its final episode, and Coney went on a two-month hiatus.